geliettech/todo-app-3d/README.md

 ## Project Overview

-This project is a modern, responsive task management application designed to organize and track tasks using a Kanban-style board.
+This project is a modern, task management application designed to organize and track tasks using a Kanban-style board.
 It provides a clear, intuitive interface for managing project workflows from initial ideation to completion.
 The application is built to be scalable and maintainable, leveraging a robust and popular technology stack.

 -----